deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

    kubectl annotate sc $STORAGECLASS storageclass.kubernetes.io/is-default-class='true'
    ```

 2. Specify the StorageClass name in the [storageClass.default](configuration.html#parameters-storageclass-default) parameter in the `cloud-provider-yandex` module settings.
-Note that after that, the `storageclass.kubernetes.io/is-default-class='true'` annotation will be removed from the StorageClass, which was previously specified in the module settings as the default.
+Note that after doing so, the `storageclass.kubernetes.io/is-default-class='true'` annotation will be removed from the StorageClass that was previously listed in the module settings as the default one.

    ```shell
    kubectl edit mc cloud-provider-yandex